Becksteinlab/lammps/doc/src/pair_mbx.rst

 all electrostatic interactions are calculated internally in MBX.
 Therefore one should never calculate coulombic interactions in LAMMPS such as using `coul/cut` or `coul/long` when also using MBX.

+MBX is primarily tested to work with `units real`.
+If you encounter issues with other unit styles, please contact the developers.

 Related commands
 """"""""""""""""